 - Modelica uses the same comment syntax as C++ and Java (i.e., // signals the start of a line comment and / ... / is a multi-line comment); comments may contain any Unicode character.
-Modelica also has structured comments in the form of annotations and string comments. - Each description-string or string in annotations (= STRING with production annotation-clause in the grammar) may contain any member of the Unicode character set.
+Modelica also has structured comments in the form of annotations and string comments. - Each description-string or string in annotations (that is, a STRING with production annotation-clause in the grammar) may contain any member of the Unicode character set.
 All other strings have to contain only the subset of Unicode characters identical with the 7-bit US-ASCII character set.

 [As a consequence, operators like '>' or '<', and external functions only operate on ASCII strings and not on Unicode-strings.
-Within a description-string the tags <html> and </html> and </html> define optionally begin and end of content that is HTML encoded.]
+Within a description-string the tags <html> and </html> or <html> and </html> define optionally begin and end of content that is HTML encoded.]

-- Boldface denotes keywords of the Modelica language.
-Keywords are reserved words and shall not be used as identifiers. - Productions use hyphen as separator both in the grammar and in the text.
-Previously the grammar used underscore.
+- In the grammar, keywords of the Modelica language are highlighted with color, for example, equation. - Productions use hyphen as separator both in the grammar and in the text.
+(Previously the grammar used underscore.)